 Making a cake is something special that we normally do for a birthday or a celebration.
 And I bet you’ll make a cake at least once in your life for someone special!
 No matter what style of cake you make, when it’s made by hand it’s a hundred times better than any store-bought cake!

 What’s important in this cake is not to skip out on the layers!
-I know a lot of you out there see three layers and think twice about taking the extra step to make three individuals cakes.
+I know a lot of you out there see three layers and think twice about taking the extra step to make three individual cakes.
 I highly recommend for the ease of baking at least one beautiful cake in your life you hit the store and buy three nine-inch cake pans.
-You can find affordable pans at many stores like Homesense or Canadian Tire.
-It’s much easier to bake three individual cakes than it is to cut a cake into three layers, plus this helps from overbaking your cake.
+You can find affordable pans at many stores like Homesense, Amazon or Canadian Tire.
+It’s much easier to bake three individual cakes than it is to cut a cake into three layers, plus this helps from overbaking.
 The layers help keep that moisture as well as the buttercream icing between each layer, not to mention how lovely the layers look once you cut into that coconut cake!

 Building the Cake

-If you have any questions on how to make a layered cake that I didn’t cover please write to me in the comments.
+If you have any questions that I didn’t cover please write to me in the comments.
 And of course, if you’ve made this coconut cake leave a review at the bottom of the page.

 This 3 layer coconut cake is for coconut lovers!
 It’s super moist with a soft fluffy crumb and has an intense coconut flavour all over!
 It also makes a show stopping dessert!